 The U.S. Embassy has established the Democracy Commission, which reviews and evaluates proposals for this program.
-It will take the Commission up to two months after the application deadline to complete its review process.
+It will take the Commission up to a month after the application deadline to complete its review process.
 Applicants may be contacted with questions during this review process, and will be informed whether or not their proposal was selected via e-mail.

 The Democracy Commission will assess the following when evaluating grant proposals:

 - The project proposal demonstrates that the organization has sufficient expertise, skills and human resources to implement the project.

 - The organization demonstrates that it has a clear understanding of the underlying issue that the project is aiming to address and is able to articulate it with specificity and clarity.

 - The organization has consulted relevant resources, experts and potential partner organizations during the project’s design phase.

 - The organization has identified appropriate beneficiaries or target groups in a way that maximizes project outputs and outcomes and the project has a clear focus and manageable scope.

 - The project’s idea and approach are innovative, yet capable of being completed with the program period.
 Proposed project activities must be concrete, detailed, and supported by a reasonable work plan.

 - The project’s budget is well-organized, detailed and reasonable.
 There are no budget lines labeled “miscellaneous expenses.”
 Entertainment and alcoholic beverage expenses are not included in the budget.
 The budget demonstrates that the organization has devoted time to plan for and assess actual expenses associated with the project instead of providing rough estimates.

 - The organization has clearly articulated how it will assess and measure its own performance throughout the project implementation phase using concrete quantitative and qualitative assessment tools.